cy-rae/dhbw-tube/README.md

 <p style="margin-top: 40px"></p>

-If the HPAs do not display any metric values as shown in the image below, it could be because the metric server does not accept the (insecure) certificates.
+If the HPAs do not display metric values, as shown in the image below, this could be because the metric server is not accepting the (insecure) certificates.

 ![HPA metric error image](assets/hpa-error.png)